No products in the cart.

 If you suspect that your gut symptoms may be caused by SIBO, you should get tested.
-Ask your health professional for a ‘SIBO breath test’ to determine wether you have high levels of hydrogen & / or methane on your breath (sounds gross, but the gasses produced in your gut actually end up in your blood stream & you excrete them via your lungs (& of course out the other end when you fart!)
+Ask your health professional for a ‘SIBO breath test’ to determine whether you have high levels of hydrogen & / or methane on your breath (sounds gross, but the gasses produced in your gut actually end up in your bloodstream & you excrete them via your lungs (& of course out the other end when you fart!)
 Anyway – first step is to get the test to see if you have high levels of hydrogen & / or methane.

 **Get breath-tested by a professional – & if you test positive for SIBO, it is best to work under the guidance of somebody experienced with a SIBO-suitable diet & treatment protocol**

 What Is The SIBO Diet & Treatment Like?